 - Non-Personal Information: This information cannot be used to identify the user from which that data was collected.
 Such Non-Personal Information include aggregated usage information and technical information transmitted by your device, such as your approximate geo-location, hardware specifications, OS and SDK version, browser type and version, the date of the Software installation, your URL requests, and respective time stamps.

 - Personal Information: Personal Information is information that identifies or may identify you.
 The only Personal Information we may collect and retain is your IP address, which is necessary in order to provide our Service.
 Any Non-Personal Information that is specifically connected or linked to any Personal Information, is treated by us as Personal Information as long as such connection or linkage exists.

 When sifting through the settings, you’ll find a tab named “Privacy”:

-As a freemium user, I couldn’t turn off the “No logs” tab.
-Personally, I’d avoid any VPN that logs data.
-Though, my primary use for a VPN is online privacy, not streaming.
+As a freemium user, you won’t be able to turn off the “No logs” tab.
+(Personally, I’d avoid any VPN that logs data.
+Though, my primary use for a VPN is online privacy, not streaming.)